tjmckinley/MetaWards/doc/source/tutorial/part02/04_cluster.rst

 1584 total runs, so you may want to go to lunch or leave this running overnight.

-In my case, the job took 95 minutes in total to run.
-Once complete, the ``results.csv.bz2`` file contains all of the population trajectories and can be analysed in an identical was as before.
+In my case, the job took 2 hours in total to run.
+Once complete, the ``results.csv.bz2`` file contains all of the population trajectories and can be analysed in an identical way as before.
 If you want, you can :download:`my results.csv.bz2 file here <output1/results.csv.bz2>`.

 You can then produce graphs and animations using;